List of active Indonesian Navy ships: Frigates

-Red White frigate
+Balaputradewa class

 On April 30, 2020, The Indonesian Ministry of Defence has signed a preamble contract that paves the way for the country to procure Iver Huitfeldt-class frigate from Denmark.

 On September 16, 2021, during Defense and Security Equipment International (DSEI) 2021 event in London, Babcock said it has secured the first export contract for its Arrowhead 140 (AH140) frigate.
 Indonesian shipbuilder PT.
 PAL will implement the Arrowhead 140 design on a prior contract it secured from MoD and related parties on April 30, 2020, for two Iver Huitfeldt class-variant frigates.

 During IndoDefence Expo & Forum 2022, PT.
 PAL and HAVELSAN signed an MoU on cooperation in the field of combat systems for frigates.
 The collaboration with HAVELSAN will focus on providing a Combat Management System (CMS) and integration of weapons to be used on Indonesian Frigates program.

 The first steel-cutting for the first frigate (construction number W000304) was conducted on 9 December 2022, while the progress of the second frigate (construction number W000305) remains unclear.
 The first and second frigate should be delivered in 57 months and 69 months, respectively, from the effective contract date on 24 May 2021.

 Turkey's HAVELSAN during Langkawi International Maritime and Aerospace (LIMA) Exhibition 2023 in Malaysia announced that they will equip the Indonesian Navy's new Arrowhead 140 frigates with its Advent combat management system (CMS).

 Keel-laying ceremony for the first Arrowhead 140 frigate, now locally known as 'Red White' (Merah Putih) frigate was held on 25 August 2023 at PT.
 PAL's facilities in Surabaya.
 The ‘Red White' frigates will each displace about 5,996 tonnes at full load and have an overall length of 140 m.
 Turkish defence electronics company HAVELSAN has been selected to supply its Advent combat management system (CMS) for both warships.
 The suite of weapons that has been proposed for Indonesian requirements include 12-cell vertical launching system (VLS) for medium-range surface-to-air missiles (SAMs), a separate 12-cell VLS for long-range SAMs, a 16-cell VLS for surface-to-surface missiles, two 76 mm naval guns, and a 35 mm close-in weapon system (CIWS).

 The first steel-cutting for the second Red White frigate were held by PT.
 PAL on 6 June 2024 at its facility in East Java.
 The second ship was laid down on 15 November 2024, five months earlier from the planned date of March 2025.